dmyersturnbull/tyrannosaurus/README.md

 Here are features that other tools lack:

 - An **elegant CI/CD workflow**: The workflow gets kicked off only via `git push` and GitHub releases.
-- **Interopability with Conda**, including recipes and environment files, by mapping dependencies and metadata.
+- **Interoperability with Conda**, including recipes and environment files, by mapping dependencies and metadata.
 - **Automated publishing** to PyPi, Conda-Forge, Docker Hub, the GitHub Container Registry, and readthedocs.
 - **No duplication** between project files.
 (Not 100%: some duplication remains.)
 - Built-in optional support for **extra/alternative tools**, such as Travis and codemeta.